By Laura Lindsey and Ed Lentz

-Before removing the straw from the field, it’s important farmers understand the nutrient value.
-This is especially important now with high N, P, and K fertilizer prices.
+Before removing straw from the field, it is important farmers understand the nutrient value.
 The nutrient value of wheat straw is influenced by several factors including weather, variety, and cultural practices.
 Thus, the most accurate values require sending a sample of the straw to an analytical laboratory.
 However, “book values” can be used to estimate the nutrient values of wheat straw.
 In previous newsletters, we reported that typically a ton of wheat straw would provide approximately 11 pounds of N, 3 pounds of P2O5, and 20 pounds of K2O.
-According to June 2022 fertilizer prices and nutrient removal “book values”, one ton of wheat straw would remove N, P, K valuing approximately $30.31.

-In addition to nitrogen, the removal of straw does lower soil potassium levels.
-If the straw is removed after heavy rainfall, some of the potassium may have leached out of the straw, lowering the nutrient value.
+In addition to nitrogen, removal of straw does lower soil potassium levels.
+If straw is removed after heavy rainfall, some of the potassium may have leached out of the straw, lowering the nutrient value.
 However, a soil test should be done to accurately estimate nutrient availability for future crops.
-Besides providing nutrients, straw has value as organic matter, but it is difficult to determine its dollar value.
+Besides providing nutrients, straw has value as organic matter, but it is difficult to determine the dollar value for it.
 Source : osu.edu